StackVista/stackstate-docs/use/stackstate-ui/perspectives/topology-perspective.md

 {% hint style="success" "self-hosted info" %}

+**StackState Self-Hosted**

+Extra information for the StackState Self-Hosted product:

-You can configure [component actions](../../../configure/topology/component_actions.md) in the **Settings** page or create [custom component actions](../../../develop/developer-guides/custom-functions/component-actions.md).
+You can configure component actions in the **Settings** page or create custom component actions.
 {% endhint %}

 A list of the available actions is included in the Component Details pane when you select a component and also in the component context menu, which is displayed when you hover over a component.